12 Top-Rated Fly Fishing Destinations in Tennessee

 8. Citico Creek

-The quiet streams, like Citico Creek, that are tucked away in the Cherokee National Forest in western Tennessee provide some of the best wild trout fly fishing in the state.
+The quiet streams like Citico Creek, which are tucked away in the Cherokee National Forest in eastern Tennessee, provide some of the best wild trout fly fishing in the state.
 Citico Creek is an ideal place for anglers to enjoy rugged fishing while still having easy access to the water.

-Rainbow trout are the most common catches and are stocked annually, but you can also catch brown trout.
+Rainbow trout are the most common catches and are stocked annually.
 The creek features long pools of varied depths.
-In the fall, you can see brown trout launching out of the water as they make their way upstream to spawn.
 You might also spot some federally endangered fish in the waterway (illegal to catch, but beautiful to see) like the Citico darter, smoky madtom, and yellowfin madtom.

 You must obtain a special permit to fish Citico Creek, which can be obtained through the TWRA.
-Since the area is fairly remote, your best option for lodging will be in Johnson City, which is the closest town with accommodations and restaurants.
+Since the area is fairly remote, you can stay nearby in Madisonville, Sweetwater, Maryville or Lenoir City.
+The closest larger cities from which to base are Knoxville or Gatlinburg.